-Any previous concern there may have been about whether sale of software, particularly by way of downloading over the internet, is sale of a patented item under the Patent Box legislation (i.e. Head 1) has been cleared up by guidance HMRC has issued.
-The guidance confirms that all income from the sale of software in hard copy or downloaded via the internet can be included in the calculation for saving in UK corporation tax.
+HMRC guidance makes it clear that sale of software, including by way of downloading over the internet, is sale of a patented item under the Patent Box legislation (i.e. Head 1).
 The guidance also states that income from updates to the patented software, even if the updates are not related to the invention, can also be included in the calculation for saving in UK corporation tax.

 Clarification has also issued which may be relevant to licence agreements between a software developers and distributors.
 Companies involved in such agreements and seeking to benefit from the Patent Box are advised to seek specialist advice regarding the nature of any such agreements in order to maximise the benefit of the Patent Box legislation (to try and ensure that as much income as possible falls under Heads 1 and 2).